-Adjusting Doses with Ketamine Treatments
+Adjusting Doses with IV Ketamine Treatments

 At Lone Star Infusion, we find that getting an appropriate, individualized dose appears to impact the quality of the results.
 It does not seem to be particularly important that patients have a ‘wonderful’ or ‘spiritual’ experience, although many patients say they do and we work to make the experience comfortable.
 What seems to matter is finding a good range of doses for each individual patient – and working within that range.